w3c/wai-tutorials/source/index.html.erb.md

 The tutorials cover various accessibility topics, including some advanced concepts.
 We've designed them as way to start learning and addressing WCAG.
 If you want to be sure that you meet WCAG requirements, you'll of course need to use WCAG resources directly.

 Most examples are HTML-based, though the underlying principles apply to other formats as well.

+Authoring tools (Content Management Systems, <abbr title="What you see is what you get">WYSIWYG</abbr> editors, word processors, …) used to produce content should be able to create documents that meet WCAG 2.0 requirements.
+The requirements for these tools are outlined in the [Authoring Guide Accessibility Guidelines 2.0](http://www.w3.org/WAI/intro/atag).